-Early program philosophy: It is our role as educators to expand your knowledge of the athletic training profession early in your progression through the program.
+Early program philosophy: You've come to this program with a perspective of the athletic training profession.
+It is our role as educators to expand your knowledge of the athletic training profession early in your progression through the program.
 This may feel uncomfortable at times as we stretch out the view of athletic training.
 Working together, we will help you grow into this new and expanded view of athletic training, and someone who is practice ready upon graduation.